ray-project/ray/doc/source/ray-observability/getting-started.rst

         <iframe width="560" height="315" src="https://www.youtube.com/embed/eqXfwM641a4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
     </div>

+Use the Serve view to monitor the status of your :ref:`Ray Serve <rayserve>` applications.

-The initial page showcases your general Serve configurations, a list of the Serve applications, and, if you have :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>` configured, some high-level metrics of all your Serve applications.
-Click the name of a Serve application to go to the Serve Application Detail Page.
+See your general Serve configurations, a list of the Serve applications, and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, high-level metrics of your Serve applications.
+Click the name of a Serve application to go to the Serve Application Detail page.

-Serve Application Detail Page
+Serve Application Detail page
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This page shows the Serve application's configurations and metadata.
-It also lists the :ref:`Serve deployments and replicas <serve-key-concepts-deployment>`.
+See the Serve application's configurations and metadata and the list of :ref:`Serve deployments and replicas <serve-key-concepts-deployment>`.
-Click the expand button of a deployment to see all the replicas in that deployment.
+Click the expand button of a deployment to see the replicas.

-For each deployment, there are two available actions.
+Each deployment has two available actions.
 You can view the Deployment config and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open
 a Grafana dashboard with detailed metrics about that deployment.

-For each replica, there are two available actions.
+Each replica has two available actions.
 You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open
 a Grafana dashboard with detailed metrics about that replica.
-Click on the replica name to go to the Serve Replica Detail Page.
+Click on the replica name to go to the Serve Replica Detail page.

-Serve Replica Detail Page
+Serve Replica Detail page
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This page shows metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, and a history of completed :ref:`tasks <core-key-concepts>` of that replica.
+See the metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, and a history of completed :ref:`tasks <core-key-concepts>` for that replica.

-Serve Metrics
+Serve metrics
 ~~~~~~~~~~~~~

-Ray serve exports various time-series metrics to understand the status of your Serve application over time.
-More details of these metrics can be found :ref:`here <serve-production-monitoring-metrics>`.
+Ray Serve exports various time-series metrics to understand the status of your Serve application over time.
+See more details of these metrics :ref:`here <serve-production-monitoring-metrics>`.
-In order to store and visualize these metrics, you must set up Prometheus and Grafana by following the instructions :ref:`here <observability-configure-manage-dashboard>`.
+To store and visualize these metrics, you must set up Prometheus and Grafana by following the instructions :ref:`here <observability-configure-manage-dashboard>`.

-These metrics are available in the Ray dashboard in the Serve page and the Serve Replica Detail page.
+These metrics are available in the Ray Dashboard in the Serve page and the Serve Replica Detail page.
 They are also accessible as Grafana dashboards.
 Within the Grafana dashboard, use the dropdown filters on the top to filter metrics by route, deployment, or replica.
 Exact descriptions
 of each graph are available by hovering over the "info" icon on the top left of each graph.

 .. _dash-node-view:

-Cluster View
+Cluster view
 ------------

 .. raw:: html